Shopify/polaris/documentation/decisions/01 - Using a Compound Component Pattern for Autocomplete.md

 - it defeated the purpose of having smaller components
 - it causes the component to re-render every time an option is added (one call to the parent render method for each option)

+2. Using `cloneElement`

-2. Using `cloneElement`: We opted against this approach because since cloning happens at run time and TypeScript happens at compile time the benefits of using TypeScript were lost.
-The experience also felt less performant most likely due to the cloning at every render.
+We opted against this approach because:
+- cloning occurs at run time, while TypeScript runs at compile time, meaning the benefits of using TypeScript were lost
+- the experience also felt less performant most likely due to the cloning at every render

 3. Having the list of results as a child of the component and the activator text field as a prop